Fracking in the United States: The Marcellus Shale Law (House Bill 1950)

 The Marcellus Shale Law (House Bill 1950) was signed on February 14, 2012, by Governor Tom Corbett.
 Despite warnings from the EPA about the safety of wastewater, the law changed the zoning laws applicable to Marcellus Shale Well Drilling.
 The law was slated to take effect in April 2012, but legal challenges from a growing group of Pennsylvania municipalities and organizations led Commonwealth Senior Judge Keith Quigley to order that the implementation of parts of Act 13 be delayed for 120 days.
 The Act is target toward unconventional gas wells and is to be paid by all producers with "spud wells".
 The fee is determined on a case-by-case basis for each well based on the average price of natural gas.
-The Pennsylvania Public Utility Commission asses a list of all unconventional wells (provided by the Pennsylvania Department of Environmental Protection) to determine the fee applicable to each well.
+The Pennsylvania Public Utility Commission assesses a list of all unconventional wells (provided by the Pennsylvania Department of Environmental Protection) to determine the fee applicable to each well.
 The fee is due annually on April 1.
 Some of the law's provisions are that all municipalities must allow Marcellus Shale well drilling (in all zoning districts, including residential and may not limit hours of operation), water and wastewater pits (in all zoning district, including residential), compressor stations (in industrial and agricultural zoning districts and may not limit hours of operation), gas processing plants (in industrial zoning districts and cannot limit hours of operation), and gas pipelines (in all zoning districts, including residential).
 Act 13 also included a provision that allows for well owners to pay the impact fee on wells only up to 15 years.
 The fee diminishes over time, and, after fifteen years, is no longer paid by the well owner.
 The law helped pave the way for a new pipeline across Pennsylvania to export terminals in Maryland.